deelight-del/Explaining-Stuffs/struct.md

-Every Python Object can be represented as a **pointer to a PyObject** under the hood (i.e in the C programming language, which is used to compile the C interpreter).
+Every Python Object can be represented as a **pointer to a PyObject** under the hood (i.e in the C programming language, which is used to compile the Python interpreter).
 This PyObject is a user defined datatype in reference to C.
 The struct definition of PyObject is given below (as seen in the `object.h` file):